jlevy/og-equity-compensation/README.md

 ### Why equity compensation matters

-**Equity compensation** is the granting of ownership in a company in exchange for work.
+**Equity compensation** grants employees opportunities for ownership in the company they work for.
+In its ideal form, equity compensation aligns the interests of individual employees with the goals of their company, which can have dramatic effects in creativity, team building, longevity of employment, and in the company’s value.
-In its ideal form, it aligns the interests of individual employees with the goals of a company, which can yield dramatic effects in creativity, team building, longevity of employment, and in the creation of value—for the company, for its users and customers, and for the individuals who work to make it a success.
+That value, both monetary and material, benefits the company as a whole, its customers, and the individuals who work to make it a success.

 Companies ranging from two-person startups to
 [the Fortune 500](http://fortune.com/fortune500/) have found that granting partial ownership